palkan/action_policy/docs/testing.md

 ## Testing authorization

-In order to test the act of authorization you have to make sure that the `authorize!` method is called with the appropriate arguments.
+To test the act of authorization you have to make sure that the `authorize!` method is called with the appropriate arguments.

 Action Policy provides tools for such kind of testing for Minitest and RSpec.